-For the first year, all Honors College students will live in the Honors College community with dedicated resident assistants and changemaking mentors.
+For the first year, all Honors College students will live in the Honors College community with dedicated resident assistants and mentors in residence.
 First-year residence is required in the Honors College community regardless of a student's school of enrollment or field of study.